Max Zwerbach: Criminal career

 During his heyday, Kid Twist's top men included his brother Kid Slyfox, Harris Stahl, Big Jack Zelig, Ike the Blood, and Samuel Pristrich, aka Cyclone Louie, a former wrestler and sideshow strongman who was famous for twisting iron bars around his arms and neck.
-Cyclone Louie would later move in with Zweifach and his family at 255 Sackman Street in Brownsville.
+Pristrich would later move in with Zweifach and his family at 255 Sackman Street in Brownsville.

 Zweifach also began distributing his own brand of celery tonic to shopkeepers in his territory.
 The drink, packaged in bottles that bore his picture, was muscled in at exorbitant prices.
 Any store owner who refused to carry Kid Twist's celery tonic had his business trashed, or worse.
 Kid Twist also put the squeeze on illegal gambling games in his neighborhood.
-A case in point involved a Five Points gangster named Charles Greenwich, aka The Bottler, who ran a profitable stuss game on Suffolk Street.
+A case in point involved a Five Points gangster named Charles Greenwich, aka The Bottler, who operated a profitable stuss game on Suffolk Street.
 Kid Twist informed him in early 1907 that Harris Stahl was coming in as an equal partner in his game.
-The Bottler fumed but complied with this demand.
+Greenwich fumed but complied with this demand.

-Some weeks later, Twist told The Bottler he was now out completely, and that another gangster named The Nailer would take the other half of the game.
+Some weeks later, Twist told Greenwich he was now out completely, and that another gangster named The Nailer would take the other half of the game.
 Greenwich barricaded the doors of his establishment and dared the Kid Twist gang to get him.
-On May 31, 1907, police interrupted an armed standoff between The Bottler and Harris Stahl.
+On May 31, 1907, police interrupted an armed standoff between Greenwich and Stahl.
 Both men were taken into custody and fined $5.
 The next night, the two men ran into each other at Suffolk and Broome streets and went for their guns.
-The Bottler wound up shot to death.
-Both Twist and Stahl loudly mourned the passing of their "friend" and festooned the stuss house with crepe.
+Greenwich was shot to death.